TheGuardianWolf/tellmefacts/client/README.md

 # tellmefacts Slack Bot Client

-The tellmefacts client was created to multiplex chat conversations to multiple fact bots that use a supported API.
+The tellmefacts client was created to multiplex chat conversations between multiple fact bots that use a supported API.
 Slack users are able to pick between configured bots by issuing commands to the bot, and subsequently chat with a connected bot.
 Essentially, the client acts as a relay client to connected bots.